 140. Interior Design I. 3 hrs.
 Prerequisites: MS Word/PP competency.
 An introduction to the field of interior design with emphasis on processes and resources of the designer

-210. Visual Literacy in Interior Design.*** 3 hrs.
+210. CAD for Interior Design.*** 3 hrs.
 Studio/Lecture.
 Prerequisites: ID 140.
 Should be taken concurrently with ID 238.
 An exploration of various communication methods in interior design through a variety of projects.

 232. Interior Materials and Installation Methods.
 3 hrs.
 Prerequisites: ID 140 or * a study of architectural materials for interiors with an emphasis on selection, cost, installation, construction supervision and code/standards requirements